-The Departments of the Division of Science offer their students a series of conferences, once a week.
-These conferences are given by qualified professors and researchers, each of whom will discuss his field of specialization as well as its present state and needs.
+The Department of Mathematics offers Fourth Year students a series of lectures as part of the Science Division seminar program.
+Held once a week, the lectures are given by qualified professors and researchers, each of whom will discuss his field of specialization as well as its present state and needs.

-The various speakers are chosen among the professors of Collège militaire royal de Saint-Jean who are particularly active in research, and also from those of universities and scientific research institutions.
-This series of seminar is an essential complement to the regular courses.
-The program also includes visits to industries and laboratories, visits which are often of military interest as well.
+The various speakers are chosen from among professors at College militaire royal de Saint-Jean who are particularly active in research, and also from those of universities and scientific research institutions.
+This series of seminars is an essential complement to the regular courses.
+The program also includes visits to industries and laboratories, which are often of military interest as well.